Skip to content

 Cranford Canoe Club – c.1907

 The Cranford Canoe Club is one of the oldest canoe clubs in the United States and a community landmark of Cranford’s identity for over a century.
 The current canoe club, while not the first, is the Rahway River’s last surviving canoe club.
-Late in the 19th century Cranford saw the formation of many informal boating/hockey clubs.
-The Cranford Canoe Club had its origins in the “Shanty Gang” which held meetings in Alfred Clark’s red “Lobster Shanty” canoe livery at the intersection of Normandie Place and Riverside Drive.
+Late in the 19th century, Cranford saw the formation of many informal boating/hockey clubs.
+The Cranford Canoe Club originated in the “Shanty Gang,” which held meetings in Alfred Clark’s red “Lobster Shanty” canoe livery at Normandie Place and Riverside Drive.
 In 1904 or 1906 the Shanty Gang renamed themselves the Skeeter Club and then in 1907 formalized as the Cranford Canoe Club.
 The current structure was originally the Ulhigh Canoe Club.
-After serving as a club, the facility was run as a private business first by George Apgar until 1972, then by the Betz family of Westfield alongside the Canoe Club Workers of America (CCWA) until 1990 when the facility was sold to the Township of Cranford.
+After serving as a club, the facility was run as a private business first by George Apgar until 1972, then by the Betz family of Westfield alongside the Canoe Club Workers of America (CCWA) until 1990, when the facility was sold to the Township of Cranford.
 The Cranford Canoe Club resided in three locations: Normandie and Springfield Avenues, Springfield Avenue, and its last location on the corner of Springfield Avenue and Orange Avenue.
-The Rahway river provides approximately two miles of river in Cranford for canoeing.
+The Rahway River provides approximately two miles of river in Cranford for canoeing.
 While no longer a formal club the facility remains a seasonal livery operation keeping the tradition of Cranford as the “Venice of New Jersey,” serving now as New Jersey’s oldest canoe livery operation.

 Cranford Theater – 1926